 Sonoma State is located in Rohnert Park, California, 50 miles north of San Francisco and within driving distance of wine regions such as Dry Creek Valley and Russian River Valley.
 Student housing “villages” are named after grape varietals: Beaujolais, Cabernet, Zinfandel, Verdot and Sauvignon.

-MasterCard Inc. (MA)’s sponsorship of a 10,000-seat pavilion to be built next to Weill Hall was accelerated by Weill reaching out to the company, according to Arminana.
+MasterCard Inc. (MA:US)’s sponsorship of a 10,000-seat pavilion to be built next to Weill Hall was accelerated by Weill reaching out to the company, according to Arminana.
 Weill said he contacted Ajay Banga, chief executive officer of the Purchase, New York-based global payments network, among other executives.

 Weill also helped facilitate a program with Carnegie Hall and the Juilliard School that will send three postgraduate arts professionals to Sonoma State for yearlong fellowships, starting in June 2013, said Arminana, president of the university since 1992.